vanschroeder/require_tree/README.md

 Given a directory structure as follows

 ```
 - lib/
 	- models/
 		- User.js
 	- controllers/
 		- Login.js
 	- utils/
 		- index.js
 		- specialUtility.js
 	- config.json
 ```

 You can import all these in a single `require_tree` statement and access them via hash syntax like a traditional OO Package

 ```
 var app = require('require_tree').require_tree('lib');

 // models.User is now accessable
  	var user  = new app.models.User();

 // JSON objects are accessed in the same manner
 var configVal = app.config.myValue;

 // index files are appended directly to the local root
 app.utils.myIndexFunction();

 // other files are appended within the same scope
 var util = new app.utils.specialUtility();
 ```

 Arguments
 -----------

-> ### Path
-> A standard path to a given directory to import.
+**path**: A standard path to a given directory to import.
 This parameter is optional and defaults to null

-> ### Options
-> The `options` object accepts these properties:
+**options**: The `options` object accepts these properties:

->> **locals**: A user defined JS Object that will be made avialable to loaded modules
+> **locals**: A user defined JS Object that will be made avialable to loaded modules

->> **packages**: An arbitrary object or existing package structure from another require_tree instance
+> **packages**: An arbitrary object or existing package structure from another require_tree instance

->> **preserve_filenames**: A boolean value instructing require_tree to preserve the filename in the package path structure.
+> **preserve_filenames**: A boolean value instructing require_tree to preserve the filename in the package path structure.
 The default value is `false`

 Methods